This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 gcloud filestore instances list

 If the instance is no longer listed, you can recover control by creating a new instance with the same IP address and file share name as the instance that was deleted.
 Once the instance is created, the unresponsive operation exits with an error.
-You can proceed to unmount the file share and delete the Filestore instance if it's not needed.
+If you don't need the Filestore instance, you can unmount the file share and delete it.

 To prevent something like this from happening in the future, make sure you unmount the Filestore instance first before deleting it.